 The Political Bias in Low Voter Turnout

 Low voter turnout is also a problem because it carries with it a strong political bias.
 This is because different groups in society turn out at different rates.
 For example, the elderly vote at higher rates than the young.
 And there is a strong class bias to voting.
 Those with high incomes vote at much higher rates than those with low incomes.
-For example, people making more than $150,000 vote at a rate 30% higher than people making less than $10,000.
+For example, Demos has reported that people making more than $150,000 vote at a rate 30% higher than people making less than $10,000.
 Since African Americans and Hispanic Americans tend to be disproportionately poor and working class compared to whites, this income bias in voting is also a racial and ethnic bias.
 European democracies, with their much higher voting rates, do not have this kind of strong income bias in voter turnout.

 The well-off and the elderly turn out at much higher rates and tend to favor the Republicans.